Vertical and Horizontal Fellowship

 This is the message we have heard from him and declare to you: God is light; in him there is no darkness at all.
 If we claim to have fellowship with him and yet walk in the darkness, we lie and do not live out the truth.
 But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.
 1 John 1:5-7

 Are you a “team player”?
 Both the sports and business worlds use this expression.
-The most effective teams have members who play or work well together; no one tries to win by themselves.
+The most effective teams have members who play or work well together; no player tries to win the game by himself.

 For Christians, team play is summed up in the word fellowship.
 The Greek word is koinōnia, which also includes “association, community, communion, joint participation, and intimacy.”

 What is the basis for Christian fellowship?
-First, Christians have a vertical relationship of communion with the Father and His Son, Jesus Christ (1 John 1: 5-7).
-This communion is based on receiving forgiveness of sin because of what Jesus Christ did for us on the cross.
+First, Christians have a vertical relationship of communion with the Father and his Son, Jesus Christ (1 John 1: 5-7).
+This communion is based on receiving forgiveness of sin because of Jesus’s sacrificial death on the cross.
 Then Christians have a horizontal relationship of communion with other Christians.
 The two relationships affect one another.

-Those who walk in darkness may say they have fellowship (1:6), and they may say they have no sin (1:8,10).
+Those who walk in darkness may say they have fellowship (1:6), and they may say they have no sin (1 John 1:8-10).
 But neither statement is true.

 We can’t experience koinōnia if we allow sin to mar our fellowship with God and other Christians.
 Those who walk in a lifestyle of darkness are willfully choosing to sin.
-They may say, “I made a mistake,” or “that’s the way I am,” or “I’m not perfect; I’m only human.”
-Yet they still continue to walk in darkness, and therefore they can’t fellowship with God or other believers.
+They say, “I made a mistake,” or “that’s the way I am,” or “I’m not perfect; I’m only human.”
+If they continue to walk in darkness, their fellowship with God and other believers is broken.

 The Bible says all of us are sinners (Romans 3:23).
 All have hidden sins we can’t see (Psalm 19:12).
 All were born with a sin nature inherited from Adam.
 Even after receiving salvation, we sin and need to get our feet washed (John 13:10).